jah2488/BladesInTheDark/talries-market.md

 # The Market

-> A large and busy place, a bastion of working class commerce in the heart of the city.
-Tall brick buildings, cramped alley ways full of cart vendors, a peculiar flowers hop on the corner, and a massive amphitheater under a latticework roof right in the center.
+> A vast and busy place, a bastion of working class commerce in the heart of the city.
+Tall and solid brick buildings, bustling alley ways full of cart vendors, a peculiar flowers hop on the corner, and a massive amphitheater under a latticework roof right in the center.
 Everything you could ever want is here. - [Vincent Talrie](vincent-talrie)

 ## Noteworthy Buildings